Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

   dependencies are not present.
 * Updated dummy classes used in classifier service unit tests to match the new DescriptorGenerator API.
+* Update IQR service unit tests stub class for the new DescriptorGenerator API and iteration properties.

 Utils
 * Added additional description capability to ProgressReporter.